Tandridge Golf Club Course Review - Golf Monthly

 Colt’s original signature hole follows, played from a new back tee which towers above the fairway.
 This is a maximum-distance par 4 with a ditch crossing in the valley which will swallow up the mis-hit second.

 The short fifteenth is now a lot tougher – and indeed less short – from the new back tee.

 The teasing dogleg sixteenth can ruin a card before seventeen offers up another exciting drive from a high tee before an approach that tends to play one or two clubs more than its yardage.

 The relocated tee complex in the trees at the top of the hill on the closing hole has improved the finish beyond recognition.

 It is now a cracking hole with everything visible from the tee.
-Don’t go right!

 Tandridge Golf Club Course Review – Golf Monthly Verdict

 Scenic, testing and tons of variety.
-Wonderful clubhouse and a great lunch
+Wonderful clubhouse and a great lunch.
+A renewed Golden Age course with exemplary greens